Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Physical and numerical set-up

-As in \citet{lemoineNeutrinosStochasticAcceleration2025}, we integrate the above transport equations up to time $t_{\rm adv}$, which characterizes the crossing time of the corona by advection with the background plasma at velocity $v_{\rm adv}$, as described in Sec.~\ref{sec:esc}.
-This describe an inflow of the corona plasma but it could also describe an outflow, for example in a jetted corona.
+As in \citet{lemoineNeutrinosStochasticAcceleration2025}, we integrate the above transport equations up to time $t_{\rm adv}$, which characterises the crossing time of the corona by advection with the background plasma at velocity $v_{\rm adv}$, as described in Sect.~\ref{sec:esc}.
+This describes an inflow of the corona plasma but it could also describe an outflow, for example in a jetted corona.
 The overall proton spectral shape is governed by the influence of radiative losses (mostly at the highest energies), the consequence of turbulent damping, and the relative importance of acceleration, escape, and advection processes.
-This interplay can be conveniently characterized by the ratios of timescales
+This interplay can be conveniently characterised by the ratios of timescales

 Large values of $t_{\mathrm{esc}}/t_{\mathrm{acc}}$ imply efficient confinement, allowing protons to undergo multiple acceleration cycles and build up a hard, extended non-thermal spectrum.
 Conversely, when $t_{\mathrm{esc}}/t_{\mathrm{acc}} \ll 1$, escape dominates over acceleration, leading to a suppressed high-energy proton population and neutrino production.
 The second ratio, $t_{\mathrm{adv}}/t_{\mathrm{acc}}$, controls the maximum energy that protons can achieve before being advected out of the corona, into the black hole or in the jet.
-For $t_{\mathrm{adv}}/t_{\mathrm{acc}} \ll 1$, advection removes particles faster than they can be accelerated, and the proton spectrum exhibits a high-energy cutoff controlled by advection, i.e. by the maximum time over which acceleration can take place.
-In contrast, when $t_{\mathrm{adv}}/t_{\mathrm{acc}} \gtrsim 1$, protons have sufficient time to reach energies at which radiative and photohadronic losses become dominant.
+For $t_{\mathrm{adv}}/t_{\mathrm{acc}} \ll 1$, advection removes particles faster than they can be accelerated, and the proton spectrum exhibits a high-energy cut-off controlled by advection, i.e. by the maximum time over which acceleration can take place.
+In contrast, when $t_{\mathrm{adv}}/t_{\mathrm{acc}} \gtrsim 1$, protons have sufficient time to reach energies at which radiative and photo-hadronic losses become dominant.